 Q: Are donkeys good with children?

 A: Yes, donkeys are generally gentle and patient, making them good companions for children.
-However, it's important to supervise interactions between children and donkeys to ensure the safety of both.
+On the flip side, you'll want to supervise interactions between children and donkeys to ensure the safety of both.

 Q: What is the difference between a donkey and a mule?